fergie2/RegenRide/README.md

 RegenRide is a project aimed at maximizing energy recovery for electronic skateboards, allowing for extended ride times under a single charge.

 ## Explained
-To gain a better understanding of how each program works and what it is used for, see the [EXPLAINED](XPLAINED) file for details.
+To gain a better understanding of how each program works and what it is used for, see the [Explained](Explained) file for details.

 ## Features
 - Feature 1: [Describe feature 1]